Apereo-Learning-Analytics-Initiative/OpenLRW/README.md

 mvn clean package spring-boot:run
 ~~~~

-This will start the application on port 9966.
+This will start the application on port 9966 on a embedded server.
 You can check to see if the application is running by accessing the info endpoint at http://localhost:9966/info

 These instructions also assume that you are running MongoDB on the same machine as the LRW application (i.e., MongoDB is accessible at localhost:27017).
 If you need to configure the application to connect to a different MongoDB address see the [Spring-Boot & MongoDB configuration](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) properties.